Didactics - Examination

 When you become a member of a board of examiners, you are faced with many questions:

-- What tasks, responsibilities and authorities does the board of examiners have?
+- What tasks, responsibilities and power does the board of examiners have?

 - How do the board of examiners, department administration and faculty board relate to each other?